Maximum Media appoints new chief executive

 Core has, however, so far not yet lifted its embargo on advertising on Maximum Media’s platforms, which also include Her.ie, despite dialogue between both sides.
 The creation of a new management structure is part of an attempt by Maximum to satisfy any concerns that may linger in the advertising industry.

-Mr Kilcullen said Maximum was also seeking a new independent director with experience of the digital industry: “It is important that they are impartial.”
+Mr Cullen said Maximum was also seeking a new independent director with experience of the digital industry: “It is important that they are impartial.”

-Mr Kilcullen said Maximum needed to “enter a phase of maturation” as a business.
+Mr Cullen said Maximum needed to “enter a phase of maturation” as a business.

 “The level of senior management needed a step up.
 It is normal for start-ups to professionalise their management structure at some stage,” he said.